cilidon/Ecommerce-Customer-Segmentation/README.md

 2. New Customers form the largest segment (33.14%), indicating strong acquisition but weak retention.

-3. At-Risk and Lost Customers (43.45% combined) represent a substantial portion of our customer base, highlighting urgent retention needs.
+3. At-Risk and Lost Customers (43.45% combined) represent a substantial portion of the customer base, highlighting urgent retention needs.

 These insights provide a foundation for targeted marketing strategies to enhance customer retention, reactivation, and overall lifetime value.